Introduction

 manufacturer's recommendations for routine cleaning (i.e.,

-be minimized.
-Instead of soaking carboys and fittings in high
+times should be minimized.
+Instead of soaking carboys and

-concentrations of detergent for hours and hours, use lower
+fittings in high concentrations of detergent for hours and hours,

-concentrations, smaller volumes of detergent solution, and agitation
+use lower concentrations, smaller volumes of detergent solution, and

-(it's easy with BetterBottle carboys).
-Also, replace fouled
+agitation (it's easy with BetterBottle carboys and fittings).
+Also,

-detergent solution frequently in order to maintain maximum cleaning
+replace fouled detergent solution frequently in order to maintain

 water or 0.67 oz (19 grams or about a level table spoon) per